BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Since due to the coronavirus, it's not clear if the internship will continue I decided to begin a guided project on Dataquest.
 Today I did some initial exploration of the datasets.

 **Thoughts:** I'm determined to ask to the initial questions about the dataset and also to write my observations in clear way.

+### Day 22: March 28, 2020

+**Today's Progress**: Today I did some data exploration of exit surveys of Australian TAFE e DETE on Dataquest.
+These datasets present similar data, but require a lot of data cleaning.
+I'm ready to start on working!

+**Thoughts:** I'm excited about starting a real data science project!